lincolnloop/python-qrcode/README.rst

     qrcode.image.svg.SvgFillImage
     qrcode.image.svg.SvgPathFillImage

 The ``QRCode.make_image()`` method forwards additional keyword arguments to the underlying ElementTree XML library.
-This helps to finetune the root element of the resulting SVG:
+This helps to fine tune the root element of the resulting SVG:

 .. code:: python